 The Best Treatment of AMS is Prevention:

-These following points are very important for prevents the AMS.
+The following points are very important for preventing the AMS.

 - Awareness about AMS.

 - Go up slowly.
 While walking above 2500m elevation, ascend 300m per day.